Zander: Use by humans

 The zander is considered one of the most valuable food fish native to Europe.
 It is esteemed for its light, firm but tender meat with few bones and a delicate flavour.
 Although it is not generally bred for food, its adaptability makes zander fishery quite sustainable.
-Indeed, in some regions release of young zanders is restricted, as natural stocks already provide a sufficient supply for the market, while boosting the population of this large predator would have an adverse effect on populations of its prey.
+Indeed, in some regions the release of young zanders is restricted, as natural stocks already provide a sufficient supply for the market, while boosting the population of this large predator would have an adverse effect on populations of its prey.

 Zander is especially well suited for fish fillets.
 It can also be served whole, baked, smoked or cooked.
-In some culinary circles, zander is appreciated even more highly than salmon.
+In some culinary circles, zander is appreciated more highly than salmon.
 Even the offals can be cooked into consommé.

 In 2004, it was revealed that some restaurants in the Minneapolis-St. Paul area of Minnesota were serving imported zander instead of the closely related North American walleye (the state fish, and a popular food in the region).
 While zander and walleye are almost indistinguishable by taste, the restaurants were selling the European fish under the name "walleye", which is an illegal practice.
 An investigation by the U.S. Food and Drug Administration followed.

 In Ohio, many restaurants were caught using juvenile zander fillets in the 40 to 80 gram range in place of the Lake Erie yellow perch.
 Shortages of the perch along with skyrocketing prices caused wholesalers and restaurants to use the juvenile zander for popular "pike perch fillets".

 In Finland, as a conservation measure, the law regulates the minimum size of zander considered mature enough to be eaten.

 In July 2009, in a rare occurrence, a zander bit bathers swimming in the Swiss part of Lake Maggiore, sending two people to the emergency room; the worst bite inflicted a wound about 10 centimeters long.
-The 70-cm 8-kg fish was later caught by the local police who cooked it and offered it to the tourists for the trouble it caused.
+The 70-cm 8-kg fish was later caught by the local police, who cooked it and offered it to the tourists for the trouble it caused.

 As the largest member of the perch family, zander is a popular game fish in the United Kingdom.
-However, it is legally a non-native invasive species; any zander caught by anglers must be destroyed.
+However, its status as non-native invasive species means there are strict legal restrictions: any zander caught by anglers in the UK cannot be returned to the water, and must be destroyed.